-DECLARATIONS OF INTEREST Mrs Patel declared an interest in agenda items SDODC(23)89: Report on the Discretionary Capital Programme 2023/24: and SDODC(23)94: Pentre Awel, as Director of Health and Wellbeing Academy at Swansea University.
-Cllr.
-Rhodri Evans declared an interest in items SDODC(23)89: Report on the Discretionary Capital Programme 2023/24: and SDODC(23)94:
+DECLARATIONS OF INTEREST

+- Mrs Patel declared an interest in agenda items SDODC(23)89: Report on the Discretionary Capital Programme 2023/24: and SDODC(23)94: Pentre Awel, as Director of Health and Wellbeing Academy at Swansea University. - Cllr.
+Rhodri Evans declared an interest in items SDODC(23)89: Report on the Discretionary Capital Programme 2023/24: and SDODC(23)94: Pentre Awel, as a County Councillor.

-SDODC (23)82 MINUTES AND MATTERS ARISING FROM THE MEETING HELD ON 27 APRIL 2023 RESOLVED - the minutes of the SDODC meeting held on 26 June 2023 were APPROVED as an accurate record of proceedings.
+MINUTES AND MATTERS ARISING FROM THE MEETING HELD ON 27 APRIL 2023

+RESOLVED - the minutes of the SDODC meeting held on 26 June 2023 were APPROVED as an accurate record of proceedings.

 There were no matters arising.